michlin0825/devops-capstone/README.md

 ## Udacity DevOps Engineer Capstone

 ### Summary
 The capstone uses infastructure as code to stand up Jenkins server and EKS cluster on AWS.
-Jenkins' pipeline enables continuous integration and continuous deployment, while kubernetes cluster host microservice for the sample app.
+Jenkins' pipeline enables continuous integration and continuous deployment, while k8s cluster hosts microservice for the sample app.

 ### Workflow